 2. CHOOSE THE RIGHT CHEESE

 Good cheese is crucial to any plate of nachos.
-You’ll want to focus on a mild and sharp semi-hard cheese here — avoid funky, soft, and hard cheeses.
+You’ll want to focus on a mild and sharp semi-hard cheese here — avoid funky, soft, and super-hard cheeses.

-I like to use a mix of equal parts Monterey Jack and sharp yellow cheddar.
+I like to use a mix of equal parts Monterey Jack and mild yellow cheddar.
 The Jack cheese has a good melting point and serves as more of a base for the stringy and melty aspects of the nachos.
-The sharp cheddar is all about taste.
+The cheddar is all about taste.
 It’s an umami hit that amps up the middle-of-the-road flavor of the Jack.
-The yellow cheddar also brings a nice balance of orange to the Jack’s white to give your dish that “classic nachos” look.
+The mild yellow cheddar also brings a nice balance of orange to the Jack’s white, to give your dish that “classic nachos” look.

 3. CHOOSE ONE PROTEIN